-Graduate degree – A graduate degree allows you to pursue further specialized studies after completing your first degree (called an undergraduate degree).
+Graduate degree – A graduate degree allows you to pursue further specialized studies after completing your undergraduate degree.
 There are two levels: Master’s degree (which often takes one to two years to complete) and Doctor of Philosophy (usually take four years to complete, also known as a PhD or doctoral program).
 You normally need to complete a Master's before applying to a PhD program.

 Professional programs – These lead to careers that often require a license.
-Some programs you can apply to directly from high school, such as engineering, architecture, urban planning.
+You can apply to some professional programs directly from high school, e.g., engineering, architecture, urban planning.
 Other programs, such as law, medicine, teaching, optometry, and pharmacy, require at least two or three years of university studies.

 The type of degree you earn reflects the area of study you chose, recognizing that you've gained expertise in that subject.
 These are the degrees offered at Waterloo.